New law may affect transactions of corporation owned real estate

 The Public Registry has already enforced these written approvals for years by internal directives.
-Also banks request the same approval in the case of mortgages or Guaranty Trusts of corporation owned real estate.
+Also, banks request the same approval in the case of mortgages or Guaranty Trusts of a corporation owned real estate.

 However, this law, it seems, will be applicable to any acquisition or sale of properties, independently of who the seller or the buyer is.
 If you have a SA or SRL, you may need the approval of the Board of Directors, the Manager or an equivalent administration board, either to acquire or sell corporation owned real estate in Costa Rica.

 As of today, although approved and enforced already, this law is not yet applicable at the Public Registry.

 It is not yet clear if this approval is in the competence of the closing attorney or not.

 By Licenciado Francisco Molinero H. – LandCo Real Estate Legal Services.
 LandCo specializes in real estate law and can service you in the following areas: Real estate closing procedures, Escrow and Trusts, Residential & Commercial Condominium Structure, Residential & Commercial Project Structures (Lots, Segregations, Subdivisions, Right of Way and Water Easements, Access), Adverse possession Law, Concession property System, Maritime Zone Law, Special Real Estate Law, Title Guaranty policies (Title Insurance), Real Estate Contracts of all kind, Costa Rican & US Corporate Structures.